Gianni Bruno

-Gianni Bruno (born 19 August 1991) is a Belgian professional footballer who plays as a forward for Sint-Truiden on loan from Gent.
+Gianni Bruno (born 19 August 1991) is a Belgian professional footballer who plays as a forward for Turkish club Iğdır.

 Club career

 Early career

 Bruno was born in Rocourt, a local town in the city of Liège, to Italian parents.
 As a result, he possesses dual-nationality.
 He began his career playing for hometown club FC Liège where his father was a coach.
 After seven years at the club, after Liège endured financial difficulties, Bruno moved to one of the biggest clubs in the country Standard Liège.
 He spent seven years at Standard and was a two-time national champion at under-12 and under-17 level with the club.
 Towards the end of his tenure at Standard, Bruno featured with the club's reserve team in a match against Anderlecht.
 Despite receiving a professional contract offer from Standard, Bruno departed the club to join Lille in France.
 He justified departing the club citing France's better training methods and Lille's close proximity to his home in Belgium.